unixpickle/puzzle.js/rubik/DOCUMENTATION.md

 <a name="docs-move-api" />
 # Move API

 This API is for manipulating, parsing, and generating face turns.
-This library exposes one class and five methods.
+This library exposes one class and five functions.

 It exposes the [Move](#docs-move) class.